al-nafis/foosball-matches/README.md

 This app demonstrates the skill set that includes Kotlin, Android Jetpack, RxJava2, MVVM, Dagger, Room etc.

 ## Notes
-  - On RxJava2 subscriptions, I used ```Schedulers.single()``` on ```observerOn()``` instead of ```AndroidSchedulers.mainThread()``` since there were difficulties adding the dependency(RxAndroid2).
+  - In RxJava2 subscriptions, ```Schedulers.single()``` was used on ```observerOn()``` instead of ```AndroidSchedulers.mainThread()``` due to difficulties adding the RxAndroid2 dependency.
-  - The interfaces ```PlayersRepository``` and ```MatchesRepository``` are the blueprints of the repository implementation.
-Using them, we can come up with different solutions to data storage.
-For now, Room is being used to store data locally with one of the implementation(```PlayersDatabaseManager``` and ```MatchesDatabaseManager```).
-For future, we can utilize this interface to create an API integration to store data remotely
+The interfaces ```PlayersRepository``` and ```MatchesRepository``` serve as blueprints for repository implementation.
+These interfaces allow for various data storage solutions.
+Currently, Room is used for local data storage via the ```PlayersDatabaseManager``` and ```MatchesDatabaseManager``` implementations.
+In the future, these interfaces can be utilized for API integration to store data remotely.

 ## Screen Definition and Design Justification
-  - Matches
+### Matches
-      - Lists the matches
+- List Matches: Displays the list of matches.
-  - Add New Match:
-      - A tied score is not allowed, thus user cannot submit with a tied score
+- Add New Match: Tied scores are not allowed, so submission with a tied score is prevented.
-  - Match Edit:
-      - Re-selecting the players is not allowed
-      - Deleting a match also updates the associated wins, losses and total played values of the players
+- Edit Match: Re-selecting players is not permitted.
+Deleting a match updates the associated players' wins, losses, and total played values.
-  - Ranking:
-      - Sorting by wins, losses and most played matches
-  - Players
+### Players
-      - List the players
+- List Players: Displays the list of players.
-  - Add New Player:
+- Add New Player: Duplicate IDs are not allowed.
-      - Duplicated ID is not allowed
-  - Edit Player:
-      - Editing employee id is not allowed
-      - Deleting a player also deletes the matches the player participated, but it does not affect any other players' stats
+- Edit Player: Editing the employee ID is not permitted.
+Deleting a player also removes the matches they participated in, without affecting other players' stats.
-  - Settings:
+### Ranking
+- Ranking: Sorts by wins, losses, and most played matches.
+### Settings
-      - Developer Settings to generate sample data or clear the database
+- Developer Settings: Provides options to generate sample data or clear the database.

 ## Room for Improvements
-  - For ranking screen: daily, weekly, and monthly ranking view
+- Add daily, weekly, and monthly ranking views for the ranking screen.
-  - Inline Error messages
+- Implement inline error messages.
-  - Confirmation prompts during data deletion
+- Add confirmation prompts during data deletion.

 ## Screenshots